 How to use Get Username in Windows using VBA?

-In VBA, we have plenty of methods available to get the Active User Details.
-In this article we are going to see a few of the methods with easy to use free source code.
+In this article we are going to see a few more methods with easy to use free source code.

 Different Method to get Windows UserName with VBA